ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 <video src="example.com/vids/cats.mp4" poster="example.com/posters/cats.jpg" autoplay loop controls>
 ```
 HTML gives us a lot to work with.
 More than we give it credit for and for the things it doesn't, it gives us control to do it ourselves.
 And that’s where we went wrong.
-Let’s use icons as a quick example.
+Let's use icons as a quick example.

-Because HTML doesn’t give us an `icon` tag to markup our site's icons, we have to design and construct our own solution.
+Because HTML doesn't give us an `icon` tag to markup our site's icons, we have to design and construct our own solution.
 Many similar approaches exist.
-Here’s three (you'll likely recognize them):
+Here's three (you'll likely recognize them):

 ```html
 <i class="fas fa-phone"></i>